fork-for-review/bcoa.com/src/pages/projects/740-broadway-showroom.md

     type: quote
   - caption: ''
     colWidth: '12'
-    image: /images/uploads/2-bs.jpg
+    image: /images/uploads/1-bs_cropped.jpg
+    offsetWidth: '0'
     type: image
 ---
-This showroom, the re-conceptualized, relocated version of the first Elevecture® showroom, represents a collaboration by three innovative companies who's common missions involves revolutionizing the architectural surfaces world through the use of advanced glass technologies.
+This showroom, the re-conceptualized, relocated version of the first Elevecture showroom, represents a collaboration by three innovative companies who's common missions involves revolutionizing the architectural surfaces world through the use of advanced glass technologies - Elevecture, Corning® and View Glass.
 The Innovation Center functions as a forum that networks people and their innovations together with a focus on interactive collaboration.
 Digital displays blend seamlessly with glass panels to help showcase changing exhibits while maintaining an environment conducive to co-working for the development, design and construction industries.